xbcsmith/epr-workshop/05-epr-service/03-curl.md

 }
 ```

-We can query the event reciever information using a POST on the graphql endpoint
+We can query the event receiver information using a POST on the graphql endpoint
 as follows:

 ```bash